DARYL-fpv/LapTimer/README.md

 --            .....#************************//*//////////////////((#(/*
 --
 -- The threshold value must be considered ad a circle radius and the race must be started within the RSSI's threshold area!
--- The race from Threshold to Threshold + 3db (startTollerance costant) -- Follow the instruction to understand how to use the timer at the best of its potential.
+-- The race from Threshold to Threshold + 3db (startTollerance costant).
+This value can be relaxed from code.
+-- Follow the instruction to understand how to use the timer at the best of its potential.
 --
 -- 1) Place your kwad at a reasonable distance on the starting line.